jldunsmore/starwars-resupply/StarshipResupply/README.md

 This console application is used to calculate for all SW star ships, to cover a given distance, how many stops for resupply are required.

 # Getting Started
+I created the console application using MS Visual Studio 2019.
+The StarShipResupply.sln is in the StarshipResupply folder.
+The tests are in the folder StarshipResuppyTests folder and can be run in MS Visual Studio as normal tests there.

-Run the application and a console window will open.
+Load the solution into MS Visual Studio and it should run the application and a console window will open.

 Enter in a positive value of mega lights.
 You can use 'exit' or 'quit' to leave the application.

 # Build and Test